Researchers

 Vinicius Pereira de Carvalho

 Doctor from Federal University of Bahia (UFBA).
-PhD student in Collective Health (ISC/UFBA), holds a bachelor’s degree in Health and a master’s degree in Interdisciplinary Studies on the University from IHAC/UFBA.
+PhD student in Collective Health (ISC/UFBA), holds a bachelor's degree in Health and a master's degree in Interdisciplinary Studies at IHAC/UFBA.
 He is a member of the research groups FASA, SAVIS, Cuidadoteca, and RIEPPES.
 His research focuses on integrative health practices, concepts and practices in the health-illness-care process, health education, university health, and Primary Care.

 Master's Students